moumar/clj-launchpad/README.md

 Starting out with `clj-launchpad` is fairly easy.
 We will walk you through a basic scenario that you can adopt to your needs.

-We will use [leiningen][] start a demo project.
+We will use [leiningen][] to start a demo project.
 The following command creates a new Clojure project in the `clj-launchpad-demo` directory

 ```sh
 > lein new app clj-launchpad-demo